-If you hold your shares in street name and do not provide voting instructions to your broker or other nominee, your shares will be considered to be "broker non-votes" and will not be voted on any proposal on which your broker or other nominee does not have discretionary authority to vote under the rules of the NASDAQ Stock Market.
+If you hold your shares in street name and do not provide voting instructions to your broker or other nominee, your shares will be considered to be "broker nonvotes" and will not be voted on any proposal on which your broker or other nominee does not have discretionary authority to vote under the rules of the NASDAQ Stock Market.
 Shares that constitute broker non-votes will be counted as present at the meeting for the purpose of determining a quorum, but will not be considered entitled to vote on the proposal in question.
-Your broker or other nominee does not have discretionary authority to vote your shares on any of the proposals being presented at the annual meeting.
+Your broker or other nominee does not have discretionary authority to vote your shares with regard to the election of each of the nominees for Class I director, the advisory vote on executive compensation, the proposed amendment to Article IV, Section 1 of the Fifth Amended and Restated Certificate of Incorporation or the proposed amendment to the Amended and Restated 2003 Stock Incentive Plan.
+However, ratification of the appointment of Deloitte & Touche LLP as the company's independent registered public accountants for the year ending December 31, 2014 is considered a routine matter on which a broker or other nominee has discretionary authority to vote.
+As a result, broker non-votes will be counted for purposes of this proposal.